Greta Michie: connections between Glenesk and St Andrews reinvigorated

 Cruickshank wrote poems both in Scots and in English and her first collection was published in 1934.
 Her more successful poems were those inspired by the countryside of her birthplace around Angus.
 Examples of her poems can be seen in A Glen Anthology, edited by Greta Michie for the Glen Esk Trust in 1959.

-The small archive collection donated to the Library by Greta includes a series of letters sent to her by Cruickshank over the period 1957 to 1973; a typescript copy of a One-Act Play in Scots “The Birken Bush” by Cruickshank and a photograph of the two of them together.
+The small archive collection donated to the Library by Greta includes a series of letters sent to her by Cruickshank over the period 1957 to 1973; a typescript copy of a One-Act Play in Scots “The Birken Bush” by Cruickshank and a photograph of the two of them together (Helen Cruickshank is on the left and Greta Michie on the right in the above photo).
 The letters from Cruickshank reveal her connections with many of the other leading lights in Scottish literature of the time.
 Cruickshank was a founder member and secretary for many years of the Scottish Centre of the International PEN club and therefore had many contacts and friends within the literary community, including authors such as Hugh MacDiarmid and Lewis Grassic Gibbon.

 The details of how Greta and Helen became friends is unknown, though they would probably have resided in Montrose at the same time.
 While the letters from Helen are not currently catalogued, they may yet prove to be an important resource in the history of the Scottish literary renaissance, for which we are grateful to Greta Michie both for her collecting efforts and her generosity to the Library.